 We are developing a portfolio of CAAR T cell product candidates for the treatment of B cell-mediated autoimmune diseases.
 Our lead product candidate, DSG3-CAART, targets B cells that express pathogenic autoantibodies against the DSG3 protein, which cause mPV.
-The publication of the first in vivo evaluation of activity and toxicity of the candidate in an animal model was followed by additional preclinical studies to support our IND submission.
-Our IND was cleared by the FDA in September 2019 and DSG3-CAART was granted orphan drug designation for the treatment of PV by the FDA in January 2020.
-We plan to initiate our DesCAARTesTM Trial in 2020.
+The publication of the first in vivo evaluation of activity and toxicity of the candidate in an animal model was followed by additional preclinical studies to support our IND submission, which was cleared by the FDA in September 2019 The FDA granted our lead product candidate, DSG3-CAART, designed to treat patients with mPV, orphan drug designation for the treatment of PV in January 2020 and fast track designation for improving healing of mucosal blisters in patients with mPV in May 2020.
+We initiated our DesCAARTesTM trial in June 2020 and announced the dosing of the first patient in December 2020.
 Our next PV-directed product candidate, DSG3/1-CAART, targets B cells that give rise to pathogenic autoantibodies against either the DSG3 or DSG1 protein, which cause mcPV, and could address a broader PV population.

 Our second product candidate, MuSK-CAART, targets B cells that give rise to pathogenic autoantibodies against the MuSK receptor in patients with MG.
 An additional product candidate, FVIII-CAART, targets B cells that produce alloantibodies against exogenous FVIII in Hemophilia A patients who consequently require repeated and increased exogenous FVIII administration.
+In May 2020, we expanded our Payne SRA to include CAAR design and optimization efforts in three additional B cell-mediated autoimmune diseases.
 We are exploring additional CAAR T cell product candidates that will focus on patients with B cell-mediated autoimmune diseases with well-defined antibody targets.